What happens if I exceed my plans disk space allowance?

 We have a separate article on monitoring and managing your disk usage which has some useful tips on how to check what's using the space in your account.

 cPanel space usage exceeded

 Everything in your account adds towards your total space usage.
 This includes your website files, databases and email.
-As a cPanel account approaches it's full capacity (usually 80%, 90% and 98%), the server will sent automatic warning emails to the contact email address that is configured in the Update Contact Info icon.
+As a cPanel account approaches its full capacity (usually 80%, 90% and 98%), the server will send automatic warning emails to the contact email address that is configured in the Update Contact Info icon.
 It is important to make sure this email address is external to Krystal's network (e.g. a Gmail, Yahoo or Hotmail address), to ensure we can reach you if something goes wrong with your account.

-Once you run out of space, you will not be able to log into your cPanel or webmail accounts.
+Once you run out of space, you may not be able to log into your cPanel or webmail accounts.
 Your website will continue to work normally, provided it does not try to request more space.
 The only way to unlock your account is to raise a support request so we can add a 50Mb grace allowance.
 Once this has been done, you should be able to get back in and remove your excess files/mail.

 You should notify us once this has been done so that we can remove the grace allowance for you.
-If you fill up your account plus the grace allowance, then you must either upgrade your account, or give us details of files we can remove for you.
+If you fill up your account plus the grace allowance, then you must either upgrade your account or give us details of files we can remove for you.

 Mailbox limit exceeded

 As a mailbox approaches its full capacity, the server will send automatic warning emails to the mailbox - usually at 80%, 90%, and 98% capacity.
 The mailbox quota includes all messages in all of your mail folders (inbox, sent, trash and any others you have created).